Follow our tips to help you make use of social media and email to boost your fundraising – with very little effort and no cost to you.

 Create an email signature

 While you’re at it, why not create an email signature that promotes your fundraising?
 It could be as simple as a line of text asking for help including a link to your JustGiving page, or include a picture.
-Don’t forget to do this for your work and personal email accounts.
+Don’t forget to do this for both your work and personal email accounts.

 Video is also a great way to engage people with your fundraising.
 Why not film a weekly video blog update on your phone about what you are up to, how you are feeling and what stage you are at in making it towards your goal, then post it on YouTube or Facebook?